 Welcome to the *SOFiA sound field analysis* toolbox for MATLAB

 Spherical microphone arrays and sound field decomposition using spherical harmonics have recently come into the focus of interest for the analysis of sound fields, room acoustics or spatial audio recording applications.
 For this purpose, SOFiA has been developed and implemented.
 It comprises various functions for the analysis of sound fields using data from spherical microphone arrays.
 SOFiA is designed for MATLAB and consists of native m-functions and externals (called cores) written in C/C++ yielding an efficient and consistent processing chain.
+The toolbox is released under MIT license.

 What is the purpose of SOFiA?